The birds and the bees

 What's the meaning of the phrase 'The birds and the bees'?

-A phrase that refers to coy explanations of basic information about sex and reproduction to children.
+'The birds and the bees' is a phrase that refers to coy explanations about sex and reproduction that are given to children.

 What's the origin of the phrase 'The birds and the bees'?